SUN FILTERS, WHICH ONES TO CHOOSE AND WHY?

-Are sunscreens harmful?
+Are sun filters harmful?

 Mineral versus synthetic filters